 I love guitar and guitar music.
 Choosing to learn to play is a decision I have never regretted.
 However, long before I ever touched a guitar, I played piano.
 Not that I had a choice.
 One day, back when I was a little kid, a couple of burly dudes showed up at my house and dropped an upright piano right in my living room.
 My mother could play pretty well, and I thought that was fun.
 But, before I knew it, some lady was popping in once a week and trying to teach me to play the thing.

 That was not fun.
 Those lessons were excruciating, and I did everything I could to get out of them.
 But I did find myself fascinated with music and I tinkered endlessly with the piano when nobody was around.
 I paid attention to my lessons well enough to understand how chords worked and to remember the names of the notes.
 I even taught myself a few songs.

-I assume you are here because you are trying to decide whether to learn guitar or piano.
-There are many great instruments for beginners to learn, but in my opinion these are the top two.
-There are pros and cons to each, and in this article we’ll go over many of the reasons you might choose one over the other.
+I assume you are here because you are trying to decide whether it is easier to learn guitar or piano.
+There are many great instruments for beginners to learn, but in my opinion, these are the top two.
+There are pros and cons to each, and in this article, we’ll go over many of the reasons you might choose one over the other.